sf105/sttp-book/_chapters/structural-based-testing.md

     <tr><td>8</td><td>F</td><td>F</td><td>F</td><td>F</td></tr>
 </table>

-This means that for full path coverage we would need 8 tests just to cover this if-statement.
+This means that, for full path coverage, we would need 8 tests just to cover this if-statement.
-That is quite a lot!
+That is quite a lot for just a single statement!
 {% include example-end.html %}

 By thinking about the path coverage of our test suite, we can come up of quite some good tests.
-The main problem with path coverage is that it is not always feasable to test each path.
+The main issue is that achiving 100% path coverage might not always be feasible.
+The number of combinations might be too big!
-In the example we needed 8 tests for an if-statement that contains 3 conditions.
 The amount of tests needed for full path coverage will grow exponentially with the amount of conditions in a decision.

-For the last time, we will look at a better way of measuring test coverage in the next section.

-## MC/DC
+## MC/DC (Modified Condition/Decision Coverage)

-Modified condition/decision coverage, MC/DC from now on, looks at the combinations of conditions like path coverage does.
+Modified condition/decision coverage (MC/DC from now on), looks at the combinations of conditions like path coverage does.
-Instead of wanting to test each of the combinations, we take a certain selection of important combinations.
-This deals with the feasability problem we found with the path coverage.
+However, instead of aiming at testing all the possible combinations, we take a certain selection process in order to identify the "important ones".
+Clearly, the goal of focusing on the important ones is to tackle the large amount of test cases that one needs to devise when aiming at 100% path coverage.

-The idea of MC/DC is to exercise each condition that could independently affect the outcome of the entire decision.
+The idea of MC/DC is to simply exercise each condition in a way that it can, independently of the other conditions, affect the outcome of the entire decision.
+This might sound a bit complicated, but the example will clarify it.
-To get the combinations of conditions needed for this, we first select certain pairs of two combinations for each condition.
-In these pairs, only the condition we are selecting for should change and the outcome of the decision should change as well.
+And interestingly, if our conditions have only a binary outcome, which is our case here, as conditions either return true or false, the number of tests we will need for that is always "only" `N+1`, where `N` is the number of conditions in the program.
+$$N+1$$ is definitely smaller than $$N^2$$!

-The other conditions have to stay the same, because we want the condition to independently affect the outcome.
+Again, to devise a test suite that achieves 100% MC/DC coverage, we should select $$N+1$$ combinations of inputs where all the conditions can independently affect the outcome.

-This should become clearer with the example below.
+Let's do it in a mechanical way.
+See the example below.

-After the pairs have been determined, we select the tests.
-For each condition at least one of the found pairs should be fully covered and we try to select as few tests as possible.
-The next example illustrates this process.

 {% include example-begin.html %}
-We consider the decision of the previous example with the corresponding truth table also given here:
+Let's test the decision block we have in the previous example, with its corresponding truth table.
+Note how each row represents a test $$T_n$$.
+In this case, tests go from 1 to 8, as we have 3 decisions, and $$2^3$$ is 8:

 <table style="width:50%">
     <tr><th>Tests</th><th>A</th><th>B</th><th>C</th><th>Outcome</th></tr>